HuseenKhan/IEEE-802.11_based_MAC_Simulator/README.md

 The number of rooms

-The positions of APs (Access Points) and STAs (Stations) in each room
+The positions of APs (Access Points) and STAs (Stations) in each room.

+T0 calculate the path loss betweem the AP and STA, we used Log-distance path loss model and define in `calculate_path_loss.py` file.